Alexhb61/Alignment/Control_by_committee.md

 2. Is this committee reflectively stable?
 3. Is this committee learnable?
 4. Is this committee an agent? and if so what is its utility function?
+5. Is this scenario stable in an iterated or parallel environment?

 ## Notable Caveat:
 I don't know how stable of a committee this forms if actions are taken one at a time within an episode